Seattleites take to the streets to celebrate Biden-Harris win

-Honking horns, waving flags and sounding whoops of joy, Seattleites took to the streets Saturday morning to celebrate the news that Joe Biden was president-elect and Kamala Harris vice president-elect.
+Honking horns, waving flags and sounding whoops of joy, Seattleites took to the streets Saturday to celebrate the news that Joe Biden had defeated President Donald Trump.

+Farmers were just setting up the Columbia City Harvest Market when the clanging started after news networks called the race for Biden.
+People were standing in the windows of an apartment building, just down the street, pounding on pots and pans.

+“That was how I found out,” said Shane Clyburn, manager of the market.
+“I said, ‘Yeah!
+We won!’
+We’re going to have everybody in high spirits today,” he said, then paused.
+“This has been the longest week of my life.”

+“There’s a lot happening,” said Masilela.
+“It’s not just the conclusion of this administration.
+We’re getting a vice president who actually looks like me.
+And we’re getting rid of a president and vice president who hate people like me.”

+For many in Seattle, the defeat of Trump brought a sense of relief after four seemingly endless years of conflict, ugly tweets and falsehoods flowing from the White House.

-Paula Wright, a 56-year-old yoga instructor from Capitol Hill, was listening to “Oh Happy Day” on her phone in Cal Anderson Park as she walked the neighborhood and danced.
+On Capitol Hill, Paula Wright, a 56-year-old yoga instructor, listened to “Oh Happy Day” on her phone in Cal Anderson Park as she walked the neighborhood and danced.

 As a Christian, she said she felt the country had entered a new spiritual era.
 She hoped Biden would move the country closer toward reckoning with racial injustice.

-“God is in control and love wins,” she said, adding it had angered her that others who called themselves Christians contributed to what she saw as a campaign of fear and hatred in President Donald Trump.
-“America has to atone for the sin of racism,” she said.
+“God is in control and love wins,” she said, adding it had angered her that others who called themselves Christians contributed to what she saw as a campaign of fear and hatred by Trump.

 “We need to put together a party,” said a worker at Easy Street Records, which soon changed its signboard to “Biden Harris Win!” from the previous “Repair or Replace” quip about the area’s cracked bridge.

 “It’s amazing, in a pandemic, to have the highest number of voters in the history of our country, the people who came out to stand up for democracy,” said Junction resident Jesse Turajski, a 71-year-old musician.
-He praised voters in Michigan, and especially Georgia where voters often stood in line for hours.
+He praised voters in Michigan, and especially Georgia, where voters often stood in line for hours.

 By noon, at Westlake Plaza in downtown Seattle, a crowd of about 200 people had gathered to mark Trump’s defeat and rally for social justice.